mwtian/sips/sips/sip-1.md

 There are five categories of SIP:

-1. **Core**: Changes or additions to core features of Sui, including consensus, execution, storage, and account signatures
+1. **Core**: Changes or additions to core features of Sui, including consensus, execution, networking, storage, and account signatures

-1. **Networking**: Changes or additions to Sui's mempool or network protocols

 1. **Interface**: Changes or additions to RPC specifications or lower-level naming conventions